 Other crimes involve inappropriately viewing or recording other people in private locations, such as voyeurism or invasive video recording.
 Crimes related to sharing intimate images or videos of other people are the subject of some crimes in Texas, as well.
 There are also strict laws forbidding teachers and other school professionals from having any type of intimate relationship with students.

 Anyone facing charges of sexual offenses defined by any of these Texas laws needs a strong defense.
-The experienced sex crimes attorneys at Cofer & Connelly, PLLC can evaluate your case.
+The experienced sex crime attorneys in Austin at Cofer & Connelly, PLLC can evaluate your case.
 We’ll advise you on your rights and how to present the strongest possible defense under the circumstances.
-Call (512) 991-0576 or reach us online today to discuss your case.

 Some of the sexual offenses prohibited by Texas laws include: